Carteret High School: Athletics

 The football team won the NJSIAA state sectional championships in Central Jersey Group III in 1976 and in Central Jersey Group II in 1992, 1996, 2007 and 2012.
 The 1976 team won the Central Jersey Group III sectional title in front of a hometown crowd of 4,500 with a 29–22 win against Long Branch High School in the championship game.
 In 1992, the team became the first in program history to finish the season with no ties or losses, ending the season 11-0 after winning the Central Jersey Group II title with a 14–0 win against Princeton High School, one of the team's five shutouts that season; the 1991 team earned consideration from the Courier News as one of "the best in GMC history".
 The 2007 football team won the Central Jersey, Group II state sectional title by a score a 20–14 over Rumson-Fair Haven High School in the tournament championship game played at Rutgers Stadium; The win was Carteret's fourth sectional title, and its first since 1996.
 The 2012 football team went undefeated at 12-0 and were crowned Central Jersey Group II champions as well, defeating Weequahic High School by the score of 13–12 in the championship game played at Metlife Stadium.
 Dating back to 1927, Carteret has had a Thanksgiving Day football rivalry with Perth Amboy High School that was listed at 8th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Perth Amboy lead the rivalry with a 46-42-2 overall record as of 2017.

 The boys track team won the indoor relay championship in Group II in 1987.

 The 1990 baseball team finished the season with a record of 21-2 after coming back to defeat Hanover Park High School and win the Group II state championship by a score of 13–7 in nine innings in the tournament final.

 The boys bowling team won the overall state championship in 2005 with a pinfall of 2,988, which was 29 pins more than Bordentown Regional High School in second place.

 The girls bowling team won the Group II state championship in 2008.

 Administration

-The principal is David Salvatore.
-His administration team includes two vice principals.
+The principal is Joanna Joaquin.
+Her administration team includes two vice principals.

 Nicholas Sysock, then vice principal, was suspended without pay in October 2012 after being charged with possession of child pornography.
-After pleading guilty to a single count of possession of child pornography, Syscock was sentenced in August 2013 to three years in prison and will have limits on his access to children after his release.
+After pleading guilty to a single count of possession of child pornography, Syscock was sentenced in August 2013 to three years in prison and has limits on his access to children after his release.